 Adam’s life changed in an instant.
 Now he is taking one million steps and raising money to help change the lives of others.

 The I Got Legs Founder/Chairman will be the first paralyzed man in history to walk 1,000,000 steps in road races throughout the country using a robotic exoskeleton.
-His goal is to raise $1 for every step he takes that will go towards helping other victims of paralysis walk again.

 The beginning of the journey.

 When Adam Gorlitsky, then a 19-year-old college student, awoke from a horrific car accident after falling asleep at the wheel, he was told he would never walk again.